LeakyAbstractions/blog/quotes/_posts/2011-02-06-computer-scientists.md

   author: Richard Hamming
 ---

-Mathematicians stand on each others' shoulders and computer scientists stand on each others' toes.
+Mathematicians stand on each others’ shoulders and computer scientists stand on each others’ toes.